skip to main |

 One area of Armadillo Run that I did not cover in the book is spectator levels.
 The AR home page hosts several hundred of them, and perhaps a few more can be found around the Internet.
 DEVEREX's gigantic roller coaster levels are classic and some of my favorite spectator levels.

 The following picture shows the spectator level "Counting to Four".
 I created this counting machine using bidirectional switches and a cloth-chain elevator.
 It counts to four, repeats, and then stops.
+It is fun to break new ground and turn ideas into working machines.

 -=-=-=-=-